yutaokuyama/ofxAlembic/README.md

 **Caution!**

 * W.I.P
-* Only Supported Ogawa format
+* Only supported Ogawa format
-* binaries are 64bit and release built
+* Binaries are 64bit and release built
 * You can compile read example only now